Pac (wrestler): Dragon Gate and affiliates (2007–2012)

-WWE
+WWE (2012–2018)

 British Ambition (2012–2013)

 In July 2012, it was reported that Satterley had signed a contract with WWE.
-He joined WWE's developmental territory NXT, and made his television debut using the ring name Adrian Neville on the 16 January 2013 episode of NXT, where he defeated Sakamoto.
+He joined WWE's developmental territory NXT and made his television debut under the ring name Adrian Neville on the 16 January 2013 episode of NXT, defeating Sakamoto.

 Together with Oliver Grey, the English duo won a tournament to crown the inaugural NXT Tag Team Champions by defeating The Wyatt Family (Luke Harper and Erick Rowan) in the finals on the 13 February episode of NXT.
 Neville and Grey, now billed as British Ambition had earlier defeated 3MB (Heath Slater and Drew McIntyre) in the first round and Kassius Ohno and Leo Kruger in the semi-finals.
 With Grey out injured with a torn ACL (in storyline inflicted by the Wyatt Family), Neville chose Bo Dallas as his new partner in April.
 On 24 April on NXT, Neville lost to Antonio Cesaro while challenging for his United States Championship.
 On the 8 May episode of NXT, Neville and Dallas failed in their first defence of the tag title when they lost them to the Wyatt Family.